For a child will be born to us, a son will be given to us;

 And the Word [Jesus] became flesh, and dwelt among us, and we saw His glory, glory as of the only begotten from the Father, full of grace and truth. – John 1:14

 John testified saying, “I have seen the Spirit descending as a dove out of heaven, and He remained upon Him [Jesus].
-I did not recognize Him, but He who sent me to baptize in water said to me, ‘He upon whom you see the Spirit descending and remaining upon Him, this is the One who baptizes in the Holy Spirit.’ – John 1:32-33
+I did not recognize Him, but He who sent me to baptize in water said to me, ‘He upon whom you see the Spirit descending and remaining upon Him, this is the One who baptizes in the Holy Spirit.’
+I myself have seen, and have testified that this is the Son of God.” – John 1:32-34

 After being baptized, Jesus came up immediately from the water; and behold, the heavens were opened, and he saw the Spirit of God descending as a dove and lighting on Him [Jesus], and behold, a voice out of the heavens said, “This is My beloved Son, in whom I am well-pleased.” – Matthew 3:16-17

 In Him [Jesus] was life, and the life was the Light of men.
 The Light shines in the darkness, and the darkness did not comprehend it. – John 1:4-5